My Book Isn’t Selling On Amazon – 10 Actions You Can Take

 10. Never Give Up

-There are probably a million or more ebooks listed on Kindle that have been abandoned by self-publishers who simply gave up because they didn’t get rich in a month.
+There are probably a million or more ebooks listed on Kindle that have been abandoned by self-publishers who gave up because they didn’t get rich in a month.

 With just a little bit of work, jumping above these books is easy.
 There are always more actions you can take.